davidjerleke/embla-carousel/README.md

     </a> and
     <a href="#scrollTo">
       <code>scrollTo</code>
     </a>.
+Use a higher number for faster scrolling.
 Drag interactions are not affected by this because the speed is in these cases determined by how vigorous the drag gesture was.
   </div>
   <br>
   <div>